Quadrupole-mediated dielectric response and the charge-asymmetric solvation of ions in water: Background theory and simulation

 gives a simply modified solvation energy

 Modifying DCT in this simple way has little impact, however, on the predicted charging free energy, at least on the scale shown in Fig.~\ref{fig:fe_born}.
-Furthermore, simulation results for fully charged ions indicate charge asymmetry in the direction opposite to $\langle V\rangle_0$, favoring solvation of anions over cations.
+Furthermore, simulation results for $F_{\rm chg}(e)-F_{\rm chg}(-e)$, which compares the solubilities of fully charged ions, indicate charge asymmetry in the direction opposite to $\langle V\rangle_0$, favoring solvation of anions over cations.
 Any significant improvements obtained by including the neutral cavity potential are limited to small values of $q$ \cite{rajamani2004size,bardhan2012affine}, as shown in the Supporting Information (SI).

 Deviations from charge symmetry in SPC/E water (and similar models) are not at all limited to an offset in the solvent's electric potential.
 The polarization {\em response} to charging a solute is also distinct for cations and anions, with more substantial consequences \cite{HummerGarcia1996sjc,lynden1997hydrophobic,bardhan2012affine,rajamani2004size,cox2020assessing}.
 Fig.~\ref{fig:phi_plots}a highlights this asymmetric response, which manifests in $\langle V\rangle_q$ as a nonlinear dependence on $q$.
 Amending DCT to account for this nonlinear response is much more challenging than introducing a background potential $\langle V\rangle_0$.
 Distinct thermodynamics for charging cations and anions can be engineered by using different dielectric radii in the Born model, as Latimer, Pitzer, and Slansky pursued with quantitative success\cite{latimer1939free}.
 More nuanced empirical approaches have been based on the approximately piecewise-linear character of $\langle V\rangle_q$, in essence asserting different values of $\epsilon$ in different ranges of $q$ \cite{bardhan2012affine}.
 These {\em ad hoc} descriptions of ion solvation, however, fall short of the flexible field theory we are seeking.
 Such a theory would instead feature a microscopic Hamiltonian that is anharmonic in the dipole field ${\bf m}_{\bf r}$, generating distinct response to solute fields ${\bf E}_q$ with opposite signs of $q$ as an emergent behavior.
 Below we will propose a theory of this form, motivated directly by the molecular fluctuations underlying polarization response.